 Analysis of the healthcare research shows that significant work has been done on the problem of appointment scheduling.
-Examples of such research efforts are appointment scheduling for outpatient services [7] and operating room scheduling [6].
+Examples of such research efforts are appointment scheduling for outpatient services [10,17] and operating room scheduling [9].
 However, most of these studies focus on a single unit instead of situations in which a patient may pass through multiple facilities.
+Another approach is described in [27] in which the online problem of scheduling multiple appointments on a single day is considered for outpatients thereby only considering the appointments which need to be scheduled.
 In our research, we take the scheduling of work-items for the whole workflow into account together with the current state of a case.

 Our work is also related to time management in workflows.
-For example, in [13, 11] the authors focus on the satisfiability of time constraints and the enforcement of these at run-time.
+For example, in [23, 15] the authors focus on the satisfiability of time constraints and the enforcement of these at run-time.
 In addition, there is also research on the problem of the scheduling of tasks by WfMSs.
-For example, [4, 9, 14] present algorithms for the scheduling of tasks.
+For example, [7, 12, 25, 26] present algorithms for the scheduling of tasks.
 In contrast, we focus on the augmentation of a WfMS with scheduling facilities instead of just presenting new scheduling algorithms.

-The work presented in [8] is somewhat similar to ours as it presents different architectures for a WfMS in which temporal aspects are explicitly considered.
+The work presented in [11] is somewhat similar to ours as it presents different architectures for a WfMS in which temporal aspects are explicitly considered.
 However, the temporal reasoning facilities are added as core functionality to the engine.
 In this paper, we propose a different approach where this kind of functionality is realized through a separate service in the system.
 In this way, loose coupling is guaranteed which means that our approach can be generalized to any WfMS (or even to multiple engines at the same time).

 Multiple people can be involved in the actual performance of a schedule task.
 However, in our approach, only one user can interact with the WfMS with respect to the completion of a work-item.
-In [3, 5, 10] reference models to extend the organizational meta model with a team concept allowing for the distribution of work to teams are proposed.
+In [3, 8, 14] reference models to extend the organizational meta model with a team concept allowing for the distribution of work to teams are proposed.
 By doing so, advanced mechanisms are offered for the performance of work by such a team.
-Additionally, in [3, 5] a language is discussed for defining work allocation requirements to people.
+Additionally, in [3, 8] a language is discussed for defining work allocation requirements to people.